 With the Major League Baseball Trade Deadline only days away, teams are jockeying for position, while attempting to add major or minor pieces for the stretch run.

 Many of the current 2013 powerhouses have added pieces, including the Baltimore Orioles, Los Angeles Dodgers and Texas Rangers.
 Other playoff hopefuls are heavily intertwined in the rumor mill, including the likes of the Boston Red Sox, Detroit Tigers, New York Yankees and St. Louis Cardinals.

 Speaking of St. Louis, the Cardinals continue to hold a large lead in KP’s MLB Power Rankings at The Wife Hates Sports.
 The Boston Red Sox remain in second place, while the Tampa Bay Rays jump two more spots, and into third.
-Rounding out the top five are the Detroit Tigers and Oakland A’s.
+Rounding out the top five are the Tigers and A’s.

 The entire list of Power Rankings is as follows, featuring a handful of links to recent trade rumors, while also highlighting the clubs that had positive or negative jumps in the latest poll:

 Note: Statistics and point totals as of Tuesday morning (7/23/13) and do not include night games

 1. St. Louis Cardinals (182 points) – Last Week: #1 (+2)

 Jon Heyman of CBS Sports is listing the Cardinals as a potential suitor for Jake Peavy.